Kamloops Rowing Club

 The Kamloops Rowing Club is located on Shumway Lake which is 25 minutes out of town on Highway 5A, the old Merritt Highway.
 The boathouse, many of the rowing shells and blades (boats and oars) and the 2000 metre laned rowing course are legacies of the 1993 Canada Summer Games.
 More recently the club was the host facility for rowing during the 2011 Western Canada Summer Games.

-The Club membership is currently comprised of recreational rowers and competitive rowers.
+The Club membership is currently comprised of recreational rowers who scull.
 We share the site with the Kamloops Canoe and Kayak Club and the Kamloops Waterski Club.
 We have two large, floating docks for launching and coach boat moorage.
 Also at the site is a clubhouse with washrooms, a kitchen and a large deck which can be used for club barbeques and other events.
 Rowing is an amazing sport that will introduce you to the joys of being on the water in a team environment.
 There is nothing more pleasing than to feel the rowing shell move effortlessly through the water.
 Rowing is also a very technical sport that always provides you something to work on.
 You can teach someone how to row in an hour or so, but it can take a lifetime to learn how to row well.

 Rowing is a true team sport that requires everyone to work together on the water to achieve a common goal.
 It is an amazing sport that can be done for recreation or competition and, like few activities, you can row for a lifetime while keeping strong and fit!